MsDora, former teacher and Christian Counselor likes to empower men and women and to explore religious and social issues which concern them.

 More may be achieved by empowering people to live and work in harmony than by sensitizing them to gender issues.

-Please take a minute to register an opinion in the comment section below.
+Please take a minute to register your opinion in the comment section below.
 Thank you.